Hachalu Hundessa: Killing of Ethiopian singer sparks unrest | DW | 30.06.2020

-Hachalu Hundessa — famed for his political songs — had been considered a voice for Ethiopia's largest ethnic group, the Oromo, during years of anti-government protest.
-Heavy violence has been reported after his killing.
+Hachalu Hundessa — famed for his political songs — had been considered a voice for Ethiopia's Oromo ethnic group during years of anti-government protest.
+Heavy violence has been reported following the killing.

-Prominent Oromo singer songwriter Hachalu Hundessa was shot dead on Monday evening, according to Addis Ababa city police commissioner Getu Argaw.

-Hundessa was shot around 9:30 pm in the Ethiopian capital's suburb of Gelan Condominiums suburb.

 Music: A tool of protest